morgannash1/hotel_reservations/README.md

 We decided to try the following models before selecting a top performer (High Precision) to fine tune its parameters:

-**Logistic Regression:** simple, interpretable model that establishes a performance baseline and helps to clearly identify which features have a direct, positive or negative influence on the risk of cancellation
+**Logistic Regression:** simple, interpretable model that establishes a performance baseline and helps to clearly identify which features have a direct, positive or negative influence on the risk of cancellation.

 **Random Forest:** bagging ensemble model that combines the predictions from hundreds of independent decision trees and is better at finding hidden, non-linear patterns in the data that a simple model might miss.